 Here are some other helpful posts about establishing family values, setting boundaries, and healthy discipline.

 6. Healthy families find ways to be physically active together

 Creating emotional bonds together is essential, but there is yet another characteristic of a healthy, thriving family, and that’s their physical health.
 Instilling in our children a sense of respect for our bodies can be nurtured from when they are little.
 Limiting sugar, going on daily walks, or taking bike rides are ways you can implement healthy.

 Another way to help your children see the benefit of a healthy physical lifestyle is to have them cook with you.
 Show them how to chop up veggies, the nutrition they give your body, and why you should eat them.
 Cooking with one another not only creates a fun activity to do together, but it also gives your children the knowledge of where food comes from and how to respect their bodies with what they eat.

-7. Healthy families don’t expect perfection and have grace for one another
+7. Healthy families are full of encouragement and don’t expect perfection

-Our family is of the Christian faith, so our views on love and grace come from that.
+We believe in God, so many of our family values stem from that, like our views on love and grace.
 We don’t want to expect perfection from our children because we know that we ourselves are imperfect.
 We show our kids that by apologizing to them when we wrong them, and modeling healthily how to handle failure.
 (Well, we aren’t perfect in that, either.)

 But, everything we teach our kids from our faith in God is never forced.
 We believe that it’s their decision to follow God.
 All we can do is guide and encourage them or answer any questions they have.